Consultations

 At the Care Inspectorate we value, celebrate and fully embrace to the principles of equality, diversity and inclusion.
 This requires us all to recognise and respect each others’ differences.
 Creating an inclusive work environment where we all feel a sense of belonging helps us to do our best work, which results in the best possible outcomes for people who experience care.

 We are a values-driven organisation, which means our values inform and guide everything that we do.
-Our key values of being person-centred, fair and respectful are the most relevant to equality, diversity and inclusion.
+Our key values of equity, being person-centred and respectful are the most relevant to equality, diversity and inclusion.
 We expect everyone to follow the principles that are set out in the Health and Social Care Standards as well as any relevant individual codes of practice.

 Photo of the Care Inspecotrate's strategic leadership team.

-The strategic leadership team have signed this statement to demonstrate our commitment to leading inclusively and to show accountability on making equality, diversity and inclusion integral to the way we do things around here.
+The strategic management group have signed this statement to demonstrate our commitment to leading inclusively and to show accountability on making equality, diversity and inclusion integral to the way we do things around here.

 Meeting our Equality Requirements